ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Method

 where $W_a \in \mathbb{R}^{n_x \times (n_x+n_y)}$ is an auxiliary weight matrix that used to scale the vanilla attention, and

 Here $w_a^{ij}$ is the scaling factor of the attention weight between token ${tok_i}$ and ${tok_j}$, $w_a$ is a hyper-parameter, $x$ refers to all the image tokens, and $y_{key}$ denotes the keywords in text\footnote{The keywords is defined as notional words in modern Chinese (i.e., nouns, verbs, adjectives, numerals, quantifiers, and pronouns).}.
-Figure~\ref{fig:model_structure} gives an example, where the special tokens ``\verb|[a]|'' and ``\verb|[n]|'' are inserted for adjectives and nouns, respectively, and the keywords such as ``\verb|brown|'' and ``\verb|dog|'' are marked with dark color.
+Figure~\ref{fig:model_structure} gives an example, where special tokens ``\verb|[a]|'' and ``\verb|[n]|'' are inserted for adjectives and nouns, respectively.

-\paragraph{Visual Knowledge.} Similar to notional words in the text prompt, there are also many salient regions in an image, such as people, trees, buildings, and objects explicitly mentioned in the input.
-To extract such visual knowledge, we apply the object detector provided by \cite{DBLP:conf/cvpr/00010BT0GZ18} to 50\% of training samples, and then select eye-catching objects from the results with heuristic strategies.
+\textbf{Visual Knowledge.} Similar to notional words in the text prompt, there are also salient regions in an image, such as people, trees, buildings, and objects mentioned in the input.
+To extract such visual knowledge, we apply an object detector~\cite{DBLP:conf/cvpr/00010BT0GZ18} to 50\% of training samples, and then select eye-catching objects from the results with heuristic strategies.
 Since the loss function of the diffusion model directly acts on the image space, we can assign higher weights to corresponding regions by modifying Equation~(\ref{eq:loss}), thus promoting the model to focus on the generation of these objects:

 Here $W_l \in \mathbb{R}^{n_{h} \times n_{w}}$ is the weight matrix, $n_h$ and $n_w$ are the height and weight of image space, $w_l$ is a hyper-parameter, $los_{ij}$ is the loss item in $i$-th row and $j$-th column of image space, $x_{key}$ is the regions that corresponding to key objects.
-As Figure~\ref{fig:model_structure} illustrates, the regions of ``\verb|dog|'' and ``\verb|cat|'' are assigned with larger weights in the calculation of the denoising loss $\mathcal{L}'$.
+As Figure~\ref{fig:model_structure} illustrates, the regions of ``\verb|dog|'' and ``\verb|cat|'' are assigned with larger weights in the calculation of $\mathcal{L}'$.